liudmilitas/bash-verb/README.md

 # Bashkir Grammar Practice App (WIP)

-### Web app for practicing Bashkir verb conjugations
+### Simple web app for practicing Bashkir verb conjugations

+Beginner-friendly verb conjugation practice web app is a simple and interactive way to practice conjugating verbs in Bashkir language.
+Gain confidence in your language skills with easy-to-follow exercises and comprehensive verb form overviews!

-Created with Next.js, TypeScript and Tailwind
+Created with Next.js, TypeScript and Tailwind.

 ### Quick Setup